OWASP for Penetration Testers

 OWASP Juice Shop Docker Deployment

-http://burpin your proxy-configured browser. - Click "CA Certificate" in the top right to download
+http://burp. - Click "CA Certificate" to download the cert file.

-cacert.der. - Import this certificate into your browser's Trusted Root Certification Authorities.
+- Import it into your browser's trusted certificates.

 Chapter 1: